With many Americans looking to start investing, grocery stores have become a hot topic for profits.

 It serves the majority of Texas as well as Northeast Mexico.

 In 2011, it was the largest privately owned company and the largest private employer in Texas.

 Currently, all business operations for HEB take place in San Antonio, Texas.

 There are currently more than 340 HEB Grocery stores in operation, and the company has over 100,000 employees.

-Many would argue that they are the largest grocery store in Texas, ranking in the top 10 and showing signs of continued growth.
+Many would argue that it’s the largest grocery store in Texas, ranking in the top 10 and showing signs of continued growth.

 Additionally, HEB customers demonstrate fierce loyalty to the store — unlike many larger chains.